nickhill97/Nick_Portfolio/README.md

+More detailed reports and the code from each project are available in the GitHub repositories, which can be accessed by using the links.

 # [Football Result Prediction Project Overview](https://github.com/nickhill97/football_predictions)

 The purpose of this project was to use machine learning to predict premier league results.
 This could have many uses, for example, betting or management of a premier league team.
 The best model that I trained to solve this problem was a logistic regression model that predicted whether a team would win or not, this had an accuracy of 0.69.